-(Chapter from “Forever I” by Dr Harbhajan Singh)
+Chapter from book “Forever with Master, vol. 1” by Dr Harbhajan Singh

 Master’s Body in the Ashram

 Immediately Master’s body was taken to the Ashram and laid on a wooden table in the veranda.
 Many people, specially those who were very close to the Master, asked me one after another as what Master told about His further Mission.
 Hearing that, I was nonplussed and thought how they could ask me such questions in this moment.
 I did not believe that Master had left us.
 I thought, ‘It is our test.
 Master will come back in the body.
 Why was Master not brought into His room?’
 Such thoughts prevailed in me.
 I started to be stone-like and I saw that the Master Power helped me to remain in senses.